 Goods in is often under immense pressure over peak season – as clients send in extra, last-minute stock for Black Friday / Cyber Monday deals, there are often queues of trucks outside our door.

-It will also mean that we can onboard new clients closer to Black Friday than before.
-We’ve even added another Onboarding Specialist to our Client Services team, to help new clients get set up.
+This approach also means we can onboard new clients closer to Black Friday than we could before.
+We even added another Onboarding Specialist to our Client Services team, to help new clients get set up.

-To manage our new recruits and shift patterns, we’ve appointed four new team leaders.
-Aigars, Aleks, Mimi and Stan are all experienced members of our fulfilment centre team and will now have additional responsibility for its day-to-day running.
+To manage our new recruits and shift patterns, we appointed four new team leaders in 2019.
+Aigars, Aleks, Mimi and Stan are all experienced members of our fulfilment centre team and now have additional responsibility for its day-to-day running.

 It’s a great example of the career development opportunities open to all at James and James.